Global Flavors Home Distillers Get Less Headaches

 Home brewers, on the other hand, take their product up to 95% AN and separate and discard the 'heads and tails' – those 'nasties' that can make you so crook after big night.

-Keith has been in the spirits essence alcohol flavouring industry for 30 years and says the techniques now used to extract the essences guarantee an almost perfect drink when added to clean filtered alcohol.a healthier option, and much less expensive.
+Keith has been in the spiris essences alcohol flavouring industry for 30 years and says the techniques now used to extract the essences guarantee an almost perfect drink when added to clean filtered alcohol.
+A healthier option, and much less expensive.

-"Today's spirit essence flavours, especially from a premium brand like Global Flavours, offer a much healthier option, and they're much less expensive.
+"Today's spirit essence flavours, especially from a premium brand like Global Flavors, offer a much healthier option, and they're much less expensive.

 Amazing Global Flavours Espresso Liqueur Trifle